pnsaeta/p064/docs/FO-Delta.md

     0 & \text{otherwise}
     \end{cases}
 \end{equation}
-That is, they pick out the function of whatever they multiply in the integrand at the point(s) where they blow up.
+That is, they pick out the function of whatever they multiply in the integrand at the point(s) where they blow up—provided that the range of integration includes the blow up.

 ### Normalization